 The wife of President James Madison, Dolley is often credited with transforming Washington, D.C. from swamp to a civilized destination to see and be seen.
 She was known for her winsome spirit, vibrant parties, and for taking exceptional pride in how her tastes shaped the interior design and landscapes of the White House.
 Dolley is said to have continued the house’s upkeep, even after death.
 Legend has it that during Woodrow Wilson’s presidency, his second wife Edith dared to demand the Rose Garden be ripped up, but every time a gardener drew near the place, Dolley would appear to shoo them away.
 Since her death in 1849, she’s also been spotted rocking in a chair on the porch of The Cutts-Madison House, where she lived after her tenure as First Lady ended.

-The daughter of Vice President Aaron Burr and wife of South Carolina governor Joseph Alston, this 19th century lady was positioned for a life of luxury and ease, but sorrow plagued her.
-Raised in New York City, she struggled to adjust to life on her husband's mosquito-plagued country plantation.
-Her father was tried for treason, and she lost her only child from malaria when he was just ten years old.
-Deep in grief, she boarded a ship on New Year's Eve 1812 to visit her father in New York, but she'd never arrive; the ship was lost at sea with no trace.
-Since then, Theodora's ghost has been known to travel.
-She's been spotted by the Georgetown dock where she boarded the ill-fated vessel, near her old summer home in Debordieu, and strolling around the old Oaks Plantation, now renamed Brookgreen Gardens.
+The daughter of Vice President Aaron Burr and wife of South Carolina governor Joseph Alston, Theodosia was positioned for a life of luxury and ease, but sorrow plagued her.
+She was raised in New York City and struggled to adjust to life on her husband’s mosquito-plagued Southern estate.
+Her father was tried for treason, and she lost her only child from malaria when he was just 10 years old.
+Deep in grief, she boarded a ship on New Year’s Eve 1812 to visit her father in New York, but she'd never arrive; the ship was lost at sea with no trace.
+Since then, Theodosia’s ghost has been known to travel.
+She’s been spotted by the Georgetown dock where she boarded the ill-fated vessel, near her old summer home in Debordieu, and strolling around the old Oaks Plantation, now renamed Brookgreen Gardens.
 Another version of her tale claims she washed up on shore with a portrait of herself, but no memory of who she was.

-Credited by some as America's first female serial killer, LaLaurie has left a dark stain on her New Orleans home.
+Credited by some as America’s first woman serial killer, LaLaurie has left a dark stain on her New Orleans home.
 She was among the social elite of the city in the 1830s until a fire in 1834 revealed the horrible secrets she had locked within her house.
 When neighbors rushed into help, they followed screams to a locked door.
-Upon breaking it down they discovered a horror show of slaves, tortured, chained, and mutilated.
-An angry mob chased LaLaurie out of town, and corpses were reportedly uncovered under the house's floorboards.
+Upon breaking it down they discovered a horror show of enslaved people, tortured, chained, and mutilated.
+An angry mob chased LaLaurie out of town, and corpses were reportedly uncovered under the house’s floorboards.
 She died in 1849 in Paris, but some say her hideous acts have condemned her to walk the lands of her old home for all time.
-She's been spotted with a sneer and a whip, hovering over babies and children.
-Recently, she inspired a character on American Horror Story: Coven.
+She’s been spotted with a sneer and a whip, hovering over babies and children.

 15. Olive Thomas

-Having starred in the 1920 film that coined the phrase, Thomas was the original flapper.
+Olive Thomas was the original flapper, having starred in the 1920 film that coined the phrase.
 Her life was glamorous and included a stint as a Ziegfeld Follies showgirl and a marriage to Jack Pickford, brother of the movie star Mary Pickford.
-Her death came too soon, at age 25, when Thomas drank down the mercury bichloride that was intended to treat her husband's syphilis topically.
+Her death came too soon, at age 25, when Thomas drank down the mercury bichloride that was intended to treat her husband’s syphilis topically.
 Whether this was accidental—perhaps she thought it was illicit hooch—or intentionally suicidal was a matter of debate.
 But since then, Olive has been said to haunt the New Amsterdam Theater in New York City, where she once owned the spotlight.
 Thomas struts around in a green beaded costume that she wore as part of the Follies while clutching a blue bottle.
 She supposedly appears before men and flirts before she vanishes.
-She's been spotted so often by stagehands that a superstition has risen, claiming it's best to say, "Goodnight, Olive," as you leave so as not to snub the theater's long-time resident.
+She’s been spotted so often by stagehands that a superstition has risen, claiming it’s best to say, “Goodnight, Olive,” as you leave so as not to snub the theater’s long-time resident.